Why do we need the Climate and Ecology Bill?

 Protecting the natural world.
 The Bill conserves and restores wildlife and the places we love.
 Doing this also removes some of the carbon dioxide we’ve put into the atmosphere – because woodlands, healthy soils and plant life all absorb carbon.
 It’s a win-win.

 Joining up our approach.
 The Bill recognises the connections between the climate and nature crises.
 Other new UK legislation deals with them separately and does not provide the overarching framework we need for the scale of action required.

 Taking responsibility.
 The Bill makes sure we don’t push our responsibilities for climate and nature onto other countries.
 From our food to our phones, many of the emissions we cause are produced in other countries – and we don’t currently account for them in our laws.
 The same applies to the impact we have on the natural world in getting those products to the UK.

 The Bill was introduced as a Private Member’s Bill in Parliament by Caroline Lucas in September 2020.
-So far it has been backed by over 100 MPs from eight different political parties.
+So far it has been backed by over 150 MPs and Peers from ALL major political parties.
 It is supported by thousands of campaigners across the country, as well as a broad alliance of businesses and organisations including The Co-operative Bank, Greenpeace and Oxfam.
-The CEE Bill is also backed by leading academics and scientists such as Kate Raworth and Prof. Joanna Haigh.
-With the parliamentary session coming to an end on 29 April 2021, the first phase of the campaign has come to an end.
-A new parliamentary session started on 11 May 2021, and the Bill will be reintroduced at the earliest opportunity (from end of June 2021).
+The Bill is also backed by leading academics and scientists such as Kate Raworth and Prof. Joanna Haigh.
 See a full list of supporting organisations and MPs here.